Descendants Speak

 In the 1960s, my father told me a story about one of his ancestors.
 He said that one of his grandfathers was a slave to President Madison and served as one of his livery drivers.
 He said that President Madison had our ancestor drive him to the inauguration and that our ancestor got him there on time.
 At the time of this story, my father didn’t know the name of his ancestor, nor did he know how many generations removed he was.
 Nevertheless, the story came down through the ages and through people who weren’t generally interested in genealogy–they were just passing down family stories.
 I didn’t know if the story was true or not, but, because it called forth the name of a Founding Father, I was somewhat dubious.
 We lived in a neighborhood in which everyone was descended from slaves, so I feared that it might be a bit of braggadocio.
 I was wrong.

 I have always been interested in genealogy and started working on our family tree in the mid-1970s.
 In 1977, I traveled to Orange County, Virginia, to do research because that’s where my father’s (Horace McDaniel, 1929-2014) family was from.
 I knew that my grandfather was named Henry Jackson McDaniel (1893-1963), and I knew the year of his birth.
-I also knew that Henry’s grandmother was named Jane, but that was all the information that I had.
+I also knew that Henry’s mother was named Jane, but that was all the information that I had.
 I found the records pertaining to Jane McDaniel in the “colored” section of the Orange County courthouse.
 That alone made for some interesting drama: because I am light-skinned and usually mistaken for white, the lady at the counter whispered to me about the “colored” section only after I told her that I was not finding a record of my grandmother in the main section.

 What I learned was that Jane McDaniel (1857-1944) was born in Orange County and she bore several children, including my grandfather Henry, while unmarried.
 In this way, the McDaniel name was passed on through the female line.
 Jane later married a man with the last name of Madison which caused me a bit of confusion because Jane’s father was named Madison McDaniel.
 I later realized that many people in the local area took the last name of Madison or named their children after the president.